maku2903/PySonataWebAPI/README.md

  - support SSL certs
  - support for selective method return type based on input parameter value
  - code autobuild and auto-versioning for past, current and upcoming WebAPI server versions

+## Licence

+### Project Licence

+ - This project is licensed under the `Apache License 2.0` licence.
+A copy of the license is included in this repository.

 ### Third-Party Libraries